clevkelz/School_District_Analysis/README.md

 ## Summary
 Redoing the analysis by taking out reading and math scores was necessary to have a more robust understanding of school district performance.
 These changes were noted when the reading and math score for ninth graders at Thomas High School were removed.
 - The largest impact was on the individual school level.
-Passing rates rose sharply.
+Passing rates rose sharply for Thomas High School.
 - Because of the large increase in the passing rates, the bank moved from a middle-of-the pack performance to one of the two top schools.
 - The impact to the overall district was not significant as the number of student records removed only represented about 1% of the total student population.
 - No significant changes were noted in the in measurements by school type, per student spending, or by school size.
 Since the impacted population is not large relative to the entire district population or even other schools in the same measurement bins, removing the data does not have a material difference in any of the measurements that are made at districtwide level.